WEARTHaptics/WEART-SDK-Cpp/docs/home.md

 * Middleware version
 * Middleware status (MiddlewareStatus)
 * Status code and description
+* Warning code and description (only for the TouchDIVER Pro)
 * Whether actuations are enabled or not
 * Whether the tracking playback is enabled or not (only for the TouchDIVER Pro)
 * Whether the raw tracking data is enabled or not (only for the TouchDIVER Pro)